 Clark also covers the origins of the Flesch reading score.
 This was a system developed by Rudolf Flesch in the 1940s which calculates the readability of text, by the numbers of words in sentences, and the number of syllables in words.
 Shorter sentences and shorter words mean better readability.

-Yoast SEO also checks this score for you, and can direct you if you use too many long sentences.
+Yoast SEO also checks this score for you, and warns you if you use too many long sentences.
 Or, too many complicated words.

 Which is clearly what you want with your writing from a marketing inspiration point of view.